German scientist, inventor of new, first-in-class treatment for hepatitis D, to receive the 2023 Baruch S. Blumberg Prize

 A committee of former Blumberg Prize recipients annually selects a new honoree.
 Past recipients include Dr. Harvey Alter, who was among the winners of the 2020 Nobel Prize in Medicine and Physiology; Dr. Anna Lok, assistant dean for clinical research, University of Michigan Medical School; and Dr. John Taylor, professor emeritus, Fox Chase Cancer Center.

-The Blumberg Prize will be presented to Dr. Urban at the 2023 Hepatitis B Foundation Gala, which will be held on March 10 at the Warrington in Warrington, Pa.
+The Blumberg Prize will be presented to Prof. Urban at the 2023 Hepatitis B Foundation Gala, which will be held on March 10 at the Warrington in Warrington, Pa.

 Timothy M. Block, PhD, co-founder of the Hepatitis B Foundation and a virologist who is one of the world’s leading experts on hepatitis B, said: “Prof. Urban is one of the world’s most innovative and creative scientists, taking an idea for a drug from concept all the way to practice, where it’s now being used to treat people.
 Honoring this kind of accomplishment is exactly what we intended for the Blumberg Prize.”